 David J. Porter's practice focuses on business litigation and counseling involving restrictive covenants and trade secrets, higher education, First Amendment and media law, copyright and trademark matters, shareholder and partnership disputes, banking and civil rights.
-He is co-chair of the firm's Higher Education Industry team.
+He is the former co-chair of the firm's Higher Education Industry team.

 David has handled hundreds of litigation matters, serving as lead counsel in jury trials, non-jury trials and arbitration proceedings throughout the United States.
 David also litigates matters involving constitutional issues, election law, and labor and employment agreements.
 He has been a court-appointed master and mediator by the United States District Court for the Western District of Pennsylvania.

 - Represented a state-related university in a federal lawsuit regarding intellectual property ownership rights.

 - Defended a private university against claims asserted by a former student who was dismissed from his program of study.

 - Negotiated an executive employment agreement in connection with a private college’s hire of a new president.

 - Defended a university spin-off company in a trade secret dispute with a competitor and related FBI investigation.